xkeshav/xkeshav/README.md

 # Hi 👋 My name is Keshav Mohta

-## A Web developer and UI enthusiast
+## A Thinking Engineer with knowledge of Web

-I have been immersed in diverse web technologies since 2009, with a primary focus on HTML, CSS, JavaScript and TypeScript.
+immersed in diverse web technologies since 2009, with a primary focus on HTML, CSS, JavaScript and TypeScript.
 Staying current with industry trends is a constant commitment and I possess substantial expertise in Angular, React, PHP and MySQL.

+posses 53k Reputation over Stackoverflow

 Prioritizing the accessibility and maintainability of codebase is integral to my coding philosophy.

-Additionally, I have developed VS Code Extension, Chrome extensions , NPM Packages, JSR Package and hold an AWS certificate.
+below are few of my work which are in oublic domain
+- VS Code Extension - CSS Color Collector
+- NPM Packages
+- CLI tool
+- Blog
+- JSR Package

+Also hold an AWS practitioner certificate

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [xkeshav.com](http://www.xkeshav.com)